-Planning your retirement is just like running a marathon in a lot of ways.
+Planning your saving for your retirement?
+There are a few posts that might help you decide that.
+Being a marathoner myself, below are some ways I see marathons and being similar:is just like running a marathon in a lot of ways.
 You need to patiently and persistently train yourself for the long haul.
 Beginning right now is the key to success for both.
-Not sure when you should start saving for your retirement?
-There are a few posts that might help you decide that.
-Being a marathoner myself, below are some ways I see marathons and retirement being similar:
+Not sure when you should start

 Know your pace

 As a runner, I began my training by getting an innate sense of my pace in the first few kilometers that I ran.
-Similarly, you need to know your pace of investing in the beginning.
+Similarly, you need to know your pace ofin the beginning.
 Once set, you need to keep at it.
 There’s no decreasing it later.
-Ideally, your investment pace just like the endurance to run the marathon should increase eventually, by at least a small percentage every year.
+Ideally, your pace just like the endurance to run the marathon should increase eventually, by at least a small percentage every year.

 The ups and downs

 I’ve had my share of ups and downs.
 I was scared when I saw the end of my running career after an injury which jeopardized my health.
 But I tackled it and continue to make sure I reach the finish line.
-Similarly, market volatility is a no exception to your investment journey.
-Continuing your investment regardless, will ensure you reach the desired financial goal as per plan.
+Similarly, market volatility is a no exception to yourjourney.
+Continuing your regardless, will ensure you reach the desired financial goal as per plan.

 Checkpoints & reviews

 I always keep a check on my pace, the path, and the distance that is left to reach the finish line.
-Similarly, you need to track your portfolio regularly to make sure it goes according to your financial goal.
+Similarly, you need to track yourregularly to make sure it goes according to your financial goal.

 Preparing for the finish line